 While reading, I had tears in my eyes.
 The autumn semester was very difficult in terms of the delivery of online teaching, maintaining its quality, and keeping students motivated.
 Almost everything was experimental regarding the sessions through Google Meet and Jamboard, breakout room activities, video lectures, carrying out and marking all exams online, etc. My colleagues helped a lot, offering online meetings and providing clear direction and much advice.
 Students and I discussed our need to maintain interaction by seeing each other’s faces online whenever possible.

 I received the certificate of my doctoral degree a week ago, and this means that I have been officially awarded a PhD.
-My long journey as a student is over, and my journey as an early career academic has begun.

 One more surprise ‘gift’ was that I discovered that my journal paper has been cited in two papers.
 This made me feel emotional and gave me a real sense that I am part of the field, and I felt valued.
 I really cannot say enough how grateful and how lucky I feel.